dmolinagarcia/dromaius816/docs/README_65816.md

 ## Instruction decoder

-Although there seems to be some kind of logic built withing the instruction set (There has to be!) the original Dromaius barely manages to group instructions, and the decode opcode is a massive switch case based on the opcode.
+Although there seems to be some kind of logic built withing the instruction set (There has to be!) the original Dromaius barely manages to group instructions, and the decode function is a massive switch case based on the opcode.
 I am trying to find some logic within the instruction set, but I can't seem to find any.

 ChatGPT suggests building an opcode function matrix.
 Sounds good but it is untested.
 Different addresing modes can still call same function, with further decoding within the function.